LewisTrundle/L4-Individual-Project/evaluation/participant-brief.md

 <br>

 ## Stage 3
+_Please perform this stage on a **mobile device**_

 You will now be asked to navigate the robot around an __object__ (roughly 2 metres away) and back using the __joystick__.
 Before doing this, please make sure you’re using the __tight angle-motor mapping__.

+Please stand behind the robot while navigating it - you can navigate around the object either way you wish.

 *Note: this is best done on a mobile device.*

 You will now be asked to do the same, however this time using the __loose angle-motor mapping__.

+_Feel free to refer to the user manual to do this._

 <br>
 <br>